 If you are both Disney fans, you'll be the cutest couple in the park if you wear matching shirts.
 We see many couples in their matching Minnie and Mickey shirts or channeling their favorite Disney couples through their wardrobe.
 While adults cannot dress in costume, they can use their street clothes to wear the color scheme, style and pattern of a character.
 We see a lot of couples dressing up together on Dapper Day!

 Send Sweet Surprises

 Remember the days when your partner would surprise you with flowers just because?
 Send some flowers or another treat he or she would enjoy to your hotel room.
 You can order romantic packages sent to your room (if you stay on-site) that include rose petals, candles and chocolate covered strawberries, but if you plan ahead and pack some items from home, you can probably manage this yourself and save some extra money (and you know how we frogs love saving some green!).
-You can also hop into the candy shops for chocolate covered strawberries, rose cake pops and other romantic treats for sweet in-park surprises you picked out yourself.
+You can also hop into the candy shops for chocolate covered strawberries, fudge, rose cake pops and other romantic treats for sweet in-park surprises you picked out yourself.

 Plan a Romantic Surprise

 Being romantic does not have to cost you a pretty penny.
 If you are stealthy, you just might be able to pull off a ride surprise.
 Once, when we got off of Space Mountain and were looking at the monitors for our photo, we saw that the train in front of us was part of a marriage proposal.
 He held up a sign that said, “Will You Marry Me?” just as the camera flashed.
 The other friends or family in the car were in on the surprise as they wore matching “Awwww!” facial expressions.
 And once she saw the photo, he got down on one knee, pulled out a ring and popped the question.